 Even though there was no strong wind the surf was spectacular.
 Portugal is a surfing destination, but the rocks here are formidable.

 The breakwater protects the entry to the Douro River.
 An aerial view of this area was on the "Arrival" page.

 Gaia is located across the river from Porto.
 It was and is the location of the Port producers.
 The wine is aged here rather than at the place of origin upriver because the temperatures are less extreme.
 It is also closer to the ocean for shipment after bottling.

 Based on the information at the link above, Gaia actually predates Porto as a settlement.
 It was prominent in Roman times.

 Nowadays the wine is shipped down the river to Gaia via truck or train, but until the railroad was completed in 1887 the wine came downriver in barrels in specially built Rabelo boats that could navigate the rapids.
 The ship ran a chilling video showing these boats running the rapids.
-A much tamer and shorter version can be seen on YouTube.
+A MUCH tamer and shorter version (opens in new tab) can be seen on YouTube.